AdaCore/spark2014/docs/ug/en/source/how_to_use_gnatprove_in_a_team.rst

   When the body of a function is not analyzed by GNATprove, its result should not depend on the address of parts of its parameters or global inputs unless it is annotated with ``Volatile_Function``.
+  When the body of a procedure is not analyzed by GNATprove, none of its outputs should depend on the address of parts of its parameters or global inputs unless the output is volatile for reading, or its value depends on an input which is volatile for reading as stated in a Depends contract.

 * [ADA_STATE_ABSTRACTION]
   Units whose body is not analyzed, yet are used from SPARK code, need to